 For example, I love seeing that 120 FPS counter in Stardew Valley as much as the next gamer, but 60 FPS can feel just fine in that game, and I’m willing to drop down if it’s going to net me an extra bit of game time away from the wall.
 Make sure your game is set to exclusive full screen mode, then press the Command Center button and tap the FPS Limit button until it reaches your desired framerate.
 When you relaunch the game, you should see your framerate in the real-time monitor sticking to your preferred limit, reducing power consumption so your battery can last longer.
-You can also use this with FSR, as described in our performance guide, to boost performance on games that already perform well.
+You can also use this with FSR or RSR, as described in our performance guide, to boost performance on games that already perform well.

 Cloud streaming to the rescue

 Cloud streaming gives you a convenient way to play your games instantly, no download required — a server with high-end hardware renders the game, then sends you the frames over the internet.
 Streaming has a lot of advantages, but here’s one you might not have considered: battery life.